davidycliao/lacanCrawlers/README.md

-# lacanCrawler: An Automation Webcrawler for Extracting Parliarmnetary Data
+# lacanCrawler: An Automation Webcrawler for Extracting Parliament Data

-An automation web crawling framework for retrieving for parliarmentay questions and textual statements from the three parliaments from United Kingdom and National Diet of Japan based on Selenium and Chrome browser.
+An automation web crawling framework for scraping parliarmentay data from the three parliaments from United Kingdom and National Diet of Japan based on Selenium.

-## The Structure of the Module (lacanCrawlers)
+## The Structure of `lacanCrawlers`

 ```
 bamberg.lacan/